dskemp/courtdata/content/cases/ot2018/17-961/index.md

 argdate: "2018-10-31"
 publishdate: "2019-03-20"
 justices:
--
 advocates:
-- Theodore H. Frank
+- "Theodore H. Frank"
-- Jeffrey B. Wall
+- "Jeffrey B. Wall"
 tags:
--
 topics:
--
 summary: "This class action settlement case is remanded for the courts below to address the plaintiffs’ standing in light of Spokeo, Inc. v.
 Robins, 578 U.S. ___."
 ---
 This class action settlement case is remanded for the courts below to address the plaintiffs’ standing in light of *Spokeo, Inc. v.
 Robins*, 578 U.S. ___.